-On June 26, 2013, the Company received a reassessment notice from the Tokyo Regional Taxation Bureau ("TRTB") for additional tax on the transfer pricing taxation of transactions with overseas subsidiaries that develop and manufacture electronics-related products for the five financial years ended March 31, 2007 to 2011.
-The Company has lodged an objection with TRTB seeking withdrawal of the assessment in accordance with the relevant law.
+On June 26, 2013, the Company received a reassessment notice from the TRTB for additional taxes on the transfer pricing taxation for transactions with overseas subsidiaries that develop and manufacture electronics-related products for the five fiscal years ended March 31, 2007 to 2011.
+The Company has lodged an objection with the TRTB seeking withdrawal of the assessment in accordance with the relevant law

-On March 29, 2018, the Company received a written verdict from the National Tax Tribunal (the "Tribunal"), which partially cancels the reassessments.
+On March 29, 2018, the Company received a written verdict from the Tribunal, which partially cancels the reassessments.
 The Company disagrees with the remaining findings of the Tribunal's verdict that maintains portions of the reassessment and the Company expects to appeal the findings in court to seek cancellation of all the reassessments by the tax authorities.
-Consequently, the paid amount of \(\frac{1}{3}\)7,916 million is included in "Other current assets" as a suspense payment.
+Consequently, the paid amount of \$7,916 million is included in "Other current assets" as a suspense payment.

-On June 27, 2018, the Company received a reassessment notice from the Tokyo Regional Taxation Bureau ("TRTB") for additional taxes on the transfer pricing taxation of transactions with overseas subsidiaries that develop and manufacture electronics-related products for the three financial years ended March 31, 2012 to 2014.
+On June 27, 2018, the Company received a reassessment notice from the TRTB for additional taxes on the transfer pricing taxation for transactions with overseas subsidiaries that develop and manufacture electronics-related products for the three fiscal years ended March 31, 2012 to 2014.
 The Company has lodged an objection with TRTB seeking withdrawal of the assessment in accordance with the relevant law.
-The additional tax assessment of ¥5,174 million is included in "Other current assets" as a suspense payment.